 Through the usage of the Licensed Material, Customers will provide and have stored on the Licensor servers, Customer Data.
 Customer Data may be stored on servers owned by third parties pursuant to arrangements between the Licensor and any such applicable third party.

-The Licensor shall use its best endeavors to ensure the security of the Customer Data held on the Licensor’s systems as a result of use of the Licensed Material.
-Both parties agree that, for the purposes of this clause, best endeavors means applying and maintaining standards and procedures consistent with good industry practice to:
+The Licensor shall use its best endeavours to ensure the security of the Customer Data held on the Licensor’s systems as a result of use of the Licensed Material.
+Both parties agree that, for the purposes of this clause, best endeavours means applying and maintaining standards and procedures consistent with good industry practice to:

-- prevent unauthorized physical access to any servers on which Customer Data is processed or stored;
+- prevent unauthorised physical access to any servers on which Customer Data is processed or stored;

-- monitor and detect unauthorized system access or intrusion;
+- monitor and detect unauthorised system access or intrusion;

 - ensure that all data communications are HTTPS-compliant;